 End Sub

-We applied 3 conditions based on the value of Cell D5.
-As a result, our cells have been highlighted with 3 different combinations.
+- We applied 3 conditions based on the value of cell D5.
+Our cells have been highlighted with 3 different colors.

 Code Explanation: